 Sausage Bites with Sweet & Sour Dipping Sauce

-Sausage Bites with Sweet & Sour Dipping Sauce ~ delicious bite-size appetizers you can easily bake, make ahead and reheat just minutes before guests arrive.
+Sausage Bites with Sweet & Sour Dipping Sauce are delicious bite-size appetizers you can easily bake, make ahead and reheat just minutes before guests arrive.
 Super quick and perfect to serve at your next party!

 Prep Time 5 minutes